bkase/slides/beyond-type-safety-swift/notes.md

 16. Takeaways: Type safety is important.
 Laws are the next step.
 Just as type safety improves correctness so do laws

+Law is an equivalence between two programs that should always be true